QwikDev/qwik/packages/qwik/src/core/api.md

 // @alpha (undocumented)
 export function useEnvData<T, B = T>(key: string, defaultValue: B): T | B;

+// Warning: (ae-forgotten-export) The symbol "ErrorBoundaryStore" needs to be exported by the entry point index.d.ts
+//
+// @alpha (undocumented)
+export const useErrorBoundary: () => Readonly<ErrorBoundaryStore>;

 // Warning: (ae-internal-missing-underscore) The name "useLexicalScope" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal